 Lisa has a pretty sweet camera collection.
-She has a Canon and Nikon DSLR with a few prime lenses.
-She brought her Canon with her for the trip.
-Unfortunately we didn’t get to go out to the places I wanted to go for photography because the weather turned really cold.
-Lisa isn’t accustomed to Michigan winter weather as I am, so instead we did a brief photography walk in Eastern Market.
+She has a Canon and Nikon DSLR with a few prime lenses and brought it with her for the trip.
+Unfortunately, we didn’t get to go out to the places I wanted to go for photography because the weather turned really cold.
+Lisa isn’t accustomed to Michigan winter weather as I am so instead, we did a brief photography walk in Eastern Market.
 But even though our photography walk was brief, Lisa said she still enjoyed the mural art and getting a glimpse of Eastern Market.

 Lunch at Supino’s Pizzeria